 We have in the past really enjoyed welcoming guests and poring over maps in over the dining table shoulder to shoulder to help plan their outings.
 We now try to keep a safe distance and meet with our guests only outdoors unless everyone in the group is fully vaccinated.
 We appreciate it if guests let us know their vaccination status.

 Cleaning between Guests

-- High-filtration filters in the heating system with a MERV rating of over 13 (Filtrete MPR of 1900 or higher; MPR 2800 filters if obtainable).
+- High-filtration filters in the heating system with a MERV rating of over 13 or higher (Filtrete MPR of 1900 or higher; MPR 2800 filters if obtainable).
 There are many standards, but this is roughly speaking a HEPA filter.
 See the New York Times article on The Best Furnace Filters 2020 (opens in new tab) for more information.

 - Keyless entry so no key handoff required.
 This is not contactless entry as you do have to enter the code on the keypad, but we disinfect the keypad between guests.

 - Provide alcohol-based sanitizer for us and our guests.

 - Keurig coffee maker with individual-use K-Cups.
 This was a tough one for us, but county public health officials were emphatic about not leaving open food bags, so we can no longer provide bulk coffee.
 If you dislike the waste or simply prefer a different coffee experience, just let us know.

 There is a huge upside to all this — most summers, people encounter traffic jams and crowding.
 In 2020, even on Fourth of July and Memorial Day it was pleasant being out and about.

 There are a few downsides to all this.
 We try to provide enough of everything to keep our guests comfy, but given the new cleaning protocols, we are providing fewer of some things and have stopped providing some things altogether:

 - Fewer spices.
 We recommend guests bring their own.